sahibzada-allahyar/Obsidian-Memory-Transformer/README.md

-# LTM Transformer
+# Obsidian Memory Transformer

-A high-performance implementation of a Transformer model with long-term memory capabilities, inspired by Google's Titan architecture.
+A novel LLM architecture written in highly optimized low-level C++/CUDA with a new Long-Term Memory (LTM) mechanism for large context windows.
+This is a high-performance implementation of a Transformer model with long-term memory capabilities, inspired by Google's Titan architecture.
 This project provides efficient CUDA implementations of FlashAttention and memory-augmented Transformer blocks, along with Python bindings for easy integration.

 ## Features